RiobVO/RiobVO/README.md

 </picture>
 </a>

-I design, build, and operate software systems end to end — and stay responsible for them after delivery.
-Everything pinned below runs in production.
+Everything pinned below runs in production — real businesses, real load.
+I stay responsible for systems after delivery, not just until it.

 ## Principles